amoghiit/projectX/README.md

 - Requires `numpy`, `matplotlib`, `Jupyter`, `sklearn`

 ## More data
-- if you had time check data folder for various plot and results
+- If you had time check the data folder for various plots and results